MedatechUK/Medatech.APY/docs/svc.md

 |        |ENV           | The priority environment  | demo |
 | db     |server        | SQL database and instance name  | localhost\PRI |
 |        |credentials   | SQL credentials  | Trusted_Connection=Yes |

+Note that the default debug.force value is ON.
+This means that by default the service run in debug mode even without the -debug option.
+Only set this to OFF after testing is complete.

 ## Example Service
 ```python